EvanK/hardened-ubuntu-docker-host/README.md

 It will ask you for a hostname (which will be resolved to an ip address) and valid ssh credentials.

-An initial connection is made as the provided user, and a `deploy` user is set up with private key access. **You may be prompted for an ssh and/or sudo password.**
+An initial connection is made as the provided user, and a `deploy` user is set up with private key access. **You may be prompted for a sudo password, or to accept an RSA fingerprint.**

 Next, you'll be prompted for any custom ports (and corresponding protocols) to open in the firewall.